 The State Food and Drug Administration (which has now been merged into the SAMR), promulgated the Administrative Measures on Internet Drug Information Service in July 2004, most recently amended in November 2017, and certain implementing rules and notices thereafter.
 These measures set out regulations governing the classification, application, approval, content, qualifications and requirements for internet drug information services.
 An internet information service operator that provides information regarding drugs or medical equipment must obtain an Internet Drug Information Service Qualification Certificate from the province-level counterpart of the State Medical and Products Administration.
-Shanghai Xunmeng holds an Internet Drug Information Services, and this license will expire in 2024.
+Shanghai Xunmeng holds an Internet Drug Information Service Qualification Certificate issued by the Shanghai Municipal Food and Drug Administration for the provision of internet medical information services, and this license will expire in 2024.